egarofalo/beer-blocks/readme.txt

 Power-up the Gutenberg editor with advanced and powerful blocks that help you build websites very fast!
 Beer blocks is free, and always will be!

 Beer Blocks implements the grid system and components of the Bootstrap 4 Framework.
-It also contains a block that allows you to insert Font Awesome 5 icons, and contain other usefull blocks, such as, Info Box, Advanced Header, Section, etc.
+It also contains a block that allows you to insert Font Awesome 5 icons, and contain other usefull blocks, such as, Info Box, Advanced Header, Section, etc. Finally you can use Google Fonts font families in paragraphs, headers and other block types of Beer Blocks.

 Simply select a block within the "Beer Blocks" category and you will notice that it will allow you customize it very easily.